cloudquery/cloudquery/website/tables/k8s/k8s_admissionregistration_validating_webhook_configurations.md

 # Table: k8s_admissionregistration_validating_webhook_configurations

-This table shows data for K8s Admissionregistration Validating Webhook Configurations.
+This table shows data for Kubernetes (K8s) Admission Registration Validating Webhook Configurations.

 The primary key for this table is **uid**.